JoinColony/colonyNetwork/docs/_bug_terms.md

 To participate in this bug bounty you must:

-* Not be employed by Colony
+* Not be employed by Colony, a family member of a person employed by Colony, or a contractor of Colony.
 * Not be in violation of any national state, or local law or regulation with respect to any activities directly or indirectly related to the Bug Bounty Program

 To qualify for a bounty you must: